 Beginners are always welcome.

 Brixton BMX Club is now resuming its training sessions at the Brockwell Park track on Saturday and Sunday mornings.
-The first sessions were run successfully on the mornings of the 27th and 28th June 2020.

 The track has been very busy for free riding since it was reopened earlier in the month.
 Many riders not previously familiar with BMX have taken the opportunity to ride the track also.
 This strong interest has been felt with many new riders attending the first batch of club training sessions which is great to see.